jericoluislua/bulldogs/README.md

 What do I want to achieve with this project?

-I have been wanting to learn JS based projects and MySQL.
-With this I will be able to learn both a different database language and JS(Express, React and Node).
+I have been wanting to learn JS based projects.
+With this I will be able to learn a JS Fullstack(Express, React and Node).